jisellejones/Credit_Risk_Analysis/README.md

 - The model with the highest accuracy score was the Easy Ensemble Classifier at 0.93.
 - Precision scores were low for all models with easy ensemble classifier predicting high risk credit applications at 0.07.
-- The easy ensemble classifier boosted predicted high risk credit applications with 0.94 specificty and .91 specificity.
+- The easy ensemble classifier boosted predicted high risk credit applications with 0.94 specificty and low risk credit applications 0.91 specificity.
 - When considering the f1 score, all models performed poorly at predicting high risk credit applications, the highest f1 score being 0.02.

 *Accuracy of all Models*